 As well as providing the backstory to emerging trends or current key pieces, Amber is regularly called on to share her expertise on the fashion industry and its history.
 She has spoken about everything from 17th century silk weavers on Great British Sewing Bee, to the history of dress sizing and the social significance of Margaret Thatcher’s wardrobe for BBC Breakfast, dressing up for the theatre for Radio 4′s You & Yours and the resurgence of 1940s fashions for BBC1′s Week We Went to War.
-She has reviewed the week’s cultural events for Radio 4’s Saturday Review, and she co-presented an episode for the BBC Learning series, Your Body: Your Image for BBC2 on the lack of diversity in the fashion media, part of the governmental remit to promote positive body image in schools, and has appeared numerous times on Radio 4’s Woman’s Hour, covering everything from older women and style to the history of stripes and the sea.
-Find more here.
+She has reviewed the week’s cultural events for Radio 4’s Saturday Review, and she co-presented an episode for the BBC Learning series, Your Body: Your Image for BBC2 on the lack of diversity in the fashion media to promote positive body image in schools.
+She has appeared numerous times on Radio 4’s Woman’s Hour, covering everything from older women and style to the history of stripes and the sea.
+Find more press and media here.

 Amber is regularly asked to speak at conferences and public lectures at many of London’s cultural hotspots, and as far afield as Dubai and Ukraine.
 She has interviewed design luminaries from the RCA to Savile Row, and is frequently asked to host panel discussions on areas ranging from Russian theatre to issues around fashion and age.
-She has spoken at a range of institutions including the British Museum, Royal Academy of Arts, V&A, Tate Britain, British Library, Institute for Contemporary Arts, Wellcome Collection and British Film Institute, on areas as diverse as cross-dressing in Victorian music hall, gothic style, and the Regency fashion of Jane Austen.
-She is a regular on the SHOWstudio fashion week panels and has also featured as an industry judge for the Clothes Show Style Awards.
-See here for more information on talks and lectures.
+She has spoken on fashion and cultural history everywhere from the British Museum and Royal Academy of Arts to Selfridges, V&A, Tate Britain, British Library, Design Museum, Institute for Contemporary Arts, Wellcome Collection and British Film Institute.
+Diverse topics include midcentury Soviet fashion, gothic style, and the Regency dress of Jane Austen.
+She is a regular on the SHOWstudio fashion week panels and has been an industry judge for the Clothes Show Style Awards.
+See here for more info on talks and lectures.